k2dums/leetcode/README.md

 # leetcode
-All my programs are written in Python3 not Python
+All my programs are written in Python3